|

 divided by a sterile zone to prevent self pollination.
 Nature is very

-clever!
-The female flowers normally become "receptive" first and that can be
+flowers become "receptive" first and that can be

 detected only when the spadix begins to produce pheromones (scent, or